The LDS Restorationist movement,

 As of mid-2001, the Governor of Utah, and all of its Federal senators, representatives

-and members of the Supreme Court are all Mormon.
+and members of the state Supreme Court are all Mormons.
 3

 More federal political pressure was felt by the LDS church in the 1970's over the church's

 institutionalized racism.
-Males who had any black ancestry were prohibited from
+Male Mormons who had any black ancestry were prohibited from

 ordained on racist grounds.
 The church experienced pressure from the

 U.S. Internal Revenue Service, sports groups, boycotts of church